Roycecodes/ip/README.md

-# Duke project template
+# Project Binla

-This is a project template for a greenfield Java project.
-It's named after the Java mascot _Duke_.
-Given below are instructions on how to use it.
+This is a project for a CS2113 java project.
+Here are the instructions to use it!

 ## Setting up in Intellij